ThetaTau/CMT/docs/install.md

     createdb thetatauCMT

+  If coming from the prod database need the thetatau user:

+    psql
+    CREATE USER thetatau;

 Find the location of the Postgres server HBA file by going on the Postgres app -> Server Settings... -> HBA File

 Check that your pg_hba.conf file has the following: